-Figure 12 portrays the logic of a traditional monetary circuit within a closed economic system in which government and central bank are also considered alongside private economic agents.
+Figure 12 portrays the logic of a traditional monetary circuit into a closed economic system in which government and central bank are also considered alongside private economic agents.
 Furthermore, in Figure 12 we show the relationships between economic actors that mainly pertain to the real side of the economy (i.e. non-financial businesses, households, government) and financial operators.
 In line with the logic of the traditional monetary circuit theory, financial institutions are subdivided into commercial banks on the one hand and market-based institutions, say investment banks and institutional investors such as investment and pension funds, on the other hand.
-While the former are the providers of initial finance, investment banks and institutional investors intermediate part of households savings through financial market mechanisms hence making the closure of the circuit possible and providing firms with a further source of final finance, next to proceeds from sales.
-The whole set of financial operators we consider constitutes the financial sphere of the economy.
-In figure 12, the dashed grey line recollecting financial institutions represents the relative dimension of the financial side of the economy compared to the real side.
+While the formers are the providers of initial finance, investment banks and institutional investors intermediate part of households savings through financial market mechanisms hence making the closure of the circuit possible providing firms with a further source of final finance, next to proceeds from sales.
+The all set of financial operators we consider constitutes the financial sphere of the economy.
+In figure 12, the dashed red line recollecting financial institutions represents the relative dimension of the financial side of the economy with respect to the real side.

 In Figure 12 the arrows connecting various economic agents to each other stand for the creation and circulation of money (i.e. means of payments in the form of cash or, more relevantly, bank money).
 We draw couples of bi-directional arrows in the case of linkages between the real side and the financial side of the economy.
-In our mind, they stand for double-entry bookkeeping principles informing financial relationship accounting.
-The creation and provision of new purchasing power by commercial banks in favor of non-financial businesses through initial finance is mirrored by the transcription of new loans on the asset side of commercial bank balance sheets.
+In our mind, they stand for double-entry bookkeeping principles informing financial relationships' accounting.
+The creation and provision of new purchasing power by commercial banks in favor of non-financial businesses through initial finance is mirrored by the transcription of new loans on the asset side of commercial banks' balance sheets.

-According to the standard monetary circuit story, circulation of money opens with initial finance, i.e. new bank money that commercial banks create on demand, mainly from the non-financial business sector.6 After this opening stage, new bank money flows from firms to households in the form of wages.
+According to the standard monetary circuit story, circulation of money opens with initial finance, i.e. new bank money that commercial banks create on demand, mainly from the non-financial business sector.5 After this opening stage, new bank money flows from firms to households in the form of wages.
 In the representation of the circuit put forward in Figure 12, we included the public sector.
-Government purchases goods from firms and pays wages to households.
-Within this framework, the central bank endogenously advances new base money to commercial banks in order to allow them to meet their reserve requirements and let the payment system work smoothly.
+Government purchases goods from firms and pay wages to households.
+Within this framework, the central bank endogenously advances new base money to commercial banks in order to allow them to meet their reserve requirements and let the payment system to work smoothly.
+This departs from the original representation of the circuit as conceived by Graziani (2003), according to which the nexus between private banks and non-financial firms is the key element of monetary interactions underlying the production process of capitalist economies.

 Households get loans from commercial banks to finance durable goods consumption and/or, more typically, home buying.
-Household expenditures and government purchases imply money moving from their bank account back to firms.
-In addition to this, households allocate their savings among liquid and illiquid assets.
-Variations in the stock of household demand deposits represent new money remaining (i.e. not destroyed) at the end of the circuit once consumption decisions and the allocation of savings among different assets have taken place.
+Households' expenditures and government purchases imply money moving from their bank account back to firms.
+In addition to it, households allocate their savings among liquid and illiquid assets.
+Variations in the stock of households' demand deposits represent new money remaining (i.e. not destroyed) at the end of the circuit once consumption decisions and the allocation of savings among different assets have taken place.